 When I first heard of Brugges or ‘Bruges’, I often wondered why this charming little city was famous and what were the things to do?
-Was it for its Belgian waffles, canal rides or because the movie ‘In Bruges’ was shot here?
+Was it for its Belgian waffles, canal rides, Bruges heritage sites or because the movie ‘In Bruges’ was shot here?
 There’s got to be more to Belgium’s most celebrated historic city, the capital of Western Flanders which was once served as the commercial heart of Europe during the Middle Ages.
+Seeing Bruges in Winter is special but it is also one of the best places to visit in Europe in Autumn.

 Climbing the Belfry of Bruges